hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

   + add cursor success handler: `index.openCursor(boundKeyRange).onsuccess = fucntion(evt) { var cursor = evt.target.result; if (cursor) { //do sth.; cursor.continue(); }};`

+### 3.6.12 Discussion and projects

+Here is the discussion forum for this part of the course.
+Please post your comments/observations/questions and share your creations.

+#### Suggested topics of discussion:

++ IndexedDB is certainly the most complex API presented in this course.
+However, using it is rather simple once you've climbed the learning curve.
+If you have prior experience with databases, can you tell your feelings in the forum?
++ If you found handy tools for using IndexedDB, or other external tutorials and examples, please share!

+#### Optional projects:

++ Start from the examples provided in the IndexedDB course and adapt them in order to manage a database of the HTML5 interactive examples (also provided in this course).
+For example, objects stores in the datastore may be composed of:
+  + the jsbin.com URL of the example,
+  + a description,
+  + the name of the week in which the example has been presented, and,
+  + the name of the lesson in the chapter,
+  + eventually, a screenshot for the example (URL, or if you are a bit of a geek, image content).
++ Produce an HTML page which contains your application.
+When loaded, it must populate the indexedDB database with at least 10 different examples, and display them in a table or in a list.
+The GUI must also provide a search form for retrieving all the examples from a given chapter.